Muscle Tone (Botox®) Clinic

 How will our family pay for Botox®?

-There is a significant cost for the Botox® drug, which is not covered by Grandview Children's Centre.
+There is a significant cost for the Botox® drug, which is not covered by Grandview Children’s Centre.
 Many families have coverage through their private insurance benefits.
-Our Social Work Services team is available to assist families to secure funding if needed.
+Our Social Work Services team is available to assist families in the process of sourcing and/or securing funding if needed.

 Have questions?
 Please speak with your therapist(s), or call (905) 728 – 1673 ext.
 2468 to connect with a Service Navigator and discuss program eligibility.